![]() |

 |

 When the Buick was built, it seems the body wasn't checked for symmetry very thoroughly.
-The rear of the roof was pretty different from side to side, it was almost ½" higher on the left. |
+It has been wrecked to some extent too.
+The rear of the roof was pretty different from side to side, it was almost ½" higher on the driver's side. |

 After a bit of slicing, welding and hammering, the roof is now more symmetric than it was before. |